Divorce in Singapore

 For example, in a case where a husband hid $4 million worth of assets, the wife was able to produce evidence of bank statements to prove it.
 Thus, the Court decided that the wife should be entitled to a proportion of those hidden assets, and also ordered the husband to receive a lower proportion of the known assets.

-Divorce Procedure in Singapore
+Divorce Process in Singapore

 Stage 1: Interim Judgment

-In the first stage of divorce, the Court will grant an Interim Judgment (IJ) if it is satisfied that the marriage has irretrievably broken down.
+The Court will grant an Interim Judgment of divorce (“IJ”) if it is satisfied that the marriage has irretrievably broken down.

 If the parties agree on the ancillary matters, the Court may record the agreement as a consent order.
 In this case, parties will need to ensure that they follow the terms of the consent order, which may include selling the HDB flat and ensuring that maintenance is paid as agreed.